diegopacheco/scala-playground/scala-3.7-spring-boot-3.5-netty-metrics-grafana-k6/README.md

 - ✅ EventLoop threads might be blocking on synchronous operations
 - ✅ Need to increase Netty EventLoop thread count or make handlers fully non-blocking

 Solution: Increase Netty EventLoop threads in your NettyConfig or ensure all handlers are truly non-blocking/async.

+Notes: Increasing the netty worker threads to 48 helped, see much less pending tasks.
+But even with a dedicated pool and 100% async, the health checker still block in the combination ofr stree(1k) + 1 slow(60s) request.